Title 24: Municipal and County Government

 (A) At its organizational meeting, an advisory commission shall adopt by majority vote of those present and voting such rules as it deems necessary and appropriate for the performance of its functions.
-It shall annually elect a chairperson, a treasurer, and a clerk.
+It shall annually elect a chair and a clerk.

-(B) Times and places of meetings of an advisory commission shall be publicly posted in the municipality, and its meetings shall be open to the public in accordance with the terms of the open meeting law, subchapter 2 of chapter 5 of Title 1.
+(B) Times and places of meetings of an advisory commission shall be publicly posted in the municipality, and its meetings shall be open to the public in accordance with the terms of the open meeting law set forth in 1 V.S.A. chapter 5, subchapter 2.

 (C) The advisory commission shall keep a record of its transactions that shall be filed with the town clerk as a public record of the municipality.